shaznan/Tutu-To-do-list/README.md

     - Once you have taken down your notes, you can choose your preferred colour out of the four options to differentiate your cards

 ![alt text](https://github.com/shaznan/Tutu-To-do-list/blob/main/dist/images/Read%20Me%20images/Expand%20container.png?raw=true)

+- You can check finished off items, which will bring the unfinished items on top.
+- You can delete cards once all the items have been checked.
+-

 4) Assign Tasks